angulartics/angulartics2/src/lib/providers/launch/README.md

 ## Initial Setup

-Add your Launch embed code to the end of your head tag.
+Add your Launch embed code to the end of your head tag, as usual.

+You can either add just the embed code with "async", or non-async embed code in the head plus the <code>_satellite.pageBottom()</code> snippet at the end of the body.

 ## Include it in your application